Bizarre Foods At The Belen Market

 The muddy ground seeped over my flip flips, a seemingly rookie footwear choice for the occasion.
-Mangy dogs roamed between the stalls, desperate for a handout (or a nap), but not quite hungry enough to stop for the rotting produce dotting the ground.
+Mangy dogs roamed between the stalls desperate for a handout (or a nap), but not quite hungry enough to stop for the rotting produce dotting the ground.
 Vendors drowned each other with their loud sales pitches, deals almost too good to be true.
-The day’s catch sizzled on the grill alongside giant vats of boiling soup — neither quite strong enough smelling to overpower the lingering essence of sewage.
+The day’s catch sizzled on the grill alongside giant vats of boiling soup, neither quite strong enough smelling to overpower the lingering essence of sewage.
 And you know what?
 I loved every bit of it.

 Belen is one of those places where you can literally get anything, a one stop shop if you will.
 Want some lacy lingerie to go along with your tomatoes?
 Some outdated prescription medication to accompany that cow head?
 Olives?
 More olives?

 Freshly butchered turtle?
-Or for the most adventurous of eaters, salted monkey?!
+Or for the most adventurous of eaters, salted monkey?
 Yes monkey.
 The thought of eating a distant relative was only slightly disturbing.

 If the more “traditional” market fare isn’t what your after, venture down Witch’s Alley where potions, snake oils, monkey heads, and hallucinogens are the norm.

 My trip to Belen concluded with a canoe tour of the floating shanty town that backs right up to the market.
-There are plenty of people offering these sorts of tours for a few bucks per person, but keep your eyes peeled for George; he was the perfect guide.
+There are plenty of people offering these sorts of tours for a few dollars per person, but keep your eyes peeled for George; he was the perfect guide.

 Is the Belen Market safe?